wp-plugins/wordapp-mobile-app/README.txt

 * Themes & customize
 * Mobile site included

+*GET YOUR MOBILE APP FOR FREE**
+Invite 8 friends and we will publish your app for free!

 Thanks to the amazing power of wordpress you can change many features straight in the admin panel.